Eastern Philosophy and the Meaning of Life

-When one thinks about the purpose of life, some questions come to mind.
-First some may wonder how exactly we should be living our lives.
-Next, some may wonder what will happen to us after we die and if there is any purpose to life.
-Finally, some may wonder if there is a God.
+When a person thinks about the purpose of life, some questions may come to mind.
+First, how exactly should each individual go about living their lives?
+Also, what will happen to us, after we die, and is their even any purpose to life?
+Finally the question, some may argue, is the Most important, is there even a God?
 This article is going to attempt to answer some of these questions from the perspective of four eastern philosophers.

-Eastern philosophy claims, life is uncertain for us, however; it will unfold as it will.
-When one tries to change the way life is unfolding it will only bring pain.
-One must always look out for others, leave no footprints, and let go of earthly desires.
-In addition, one must only fight when there is no other choice.
+Eastern philosophy claims life is uncertain, yet it will unfold, as it will.
+When someone tries to change the way life is unfolding, it will only brings pain.
+Some other important rules that must ne followed are: Always look out for other. leave no footprints, and let go of all earthly desires.
+It is also important to note, it is a must, to only fight when there is no other choice.
 If it's possible to step back and talk it out, that is what should happen.

-Again, this is a question that has been plaguing humans for many years.
-People have a natural urge to question the unknown.
-Does the soul move on, or is death the bitter end?
-Are we reincarnated; forced to live our lives over and over, without the chance of escape?
-Is there an afterlife or a heaven that our souls move on too?
-Do our souls go straight there when we die?
+Again, this is a question, has bewildered humanity, for countless years.
+It is a fact, people have a natural urge, to question the unknown.
+Some questions that are common are: Does the soul move on, or is death the bitter end?
+Are we reincarnated?
+If so, are we forced to live our lives, over and over, without the chance of escape?
+Is there an afterlife, or some sort of heavenly paradise, our souls move on too?
+If there is, do our souls go straight there when we die?
 If not, how do we get to the afterlife?

-Eastern Philosophy claims that our souls may move on to Nirvana, or may be reincarnated to live another lifetime.
-When one is reincarnated, they have another chance to choose the right path.
-Every lifetime builds up Karma both good and bad.
-One must make up for the bad Karma and walk the correct path in life before they can reach Nirvana and transcend into a blissful and peaceful state, stopping the cycle of rebirth.
+Eastern Philosophy, claims our souls may move on to Nirvana.
+It is also possible, the soul will be reincarnated, to live another lifetime.
+When someone is reincarnated, they have another chance, to choose the right path.
+Every lifetime, builds up Karma, both good and bad.
+The bad Karma, must be answered for.
+Also, the correct path needs to be walked, in the current lifetime, before Nirvana can be reached.
+Once Nirvana is reached, the soul transcends, into a blissful, and peaceful state.
+This completes the cycle of rebirth.

-People have distinct paths, they are meant to take.
-If the correct path is not taken, There will be another chance to try again in the next life.
-The world is chaos, and the uncertainty causes people pain.
-If they let go of earthly desires, they will be able to get on the right path.
-Every time a soul lives a life it is closer to it's destiny.
-One must be self sacrificing, build up good karma, and find their path before they can find Nirvana and transcend.
+According to some Eastern philosophers, People have distinct paths, they are meant to take.
+If the correct path is not taken, there will be another chance, to try again, in the next life.
+It is a fact, the world is in chaos, and the uncertainty, causes people pain.
+If someone were to, just, let go of earthly desires, it woild help lead them, to the right path.
+With each life" lived, a soul becomes closer to its destiny.
+One must be self-sacrificing, build up good karma, and find their path, before they can find Nirvana and transcend.

 Is there a God?

-The subject of God is a touchy subject for most people.
-Everyone seems to have an opinion.
-Is there even a God at all?
-Is this God a vengeful God that would be okay with the hate that was spread in his name?
+When speaking about any God, it is important to note, this can be a touchy subject.
+Everyone seems to have an opinion, and it useful to be able to, at least, consider the other point of view.
+Some questions people may ask are: Is there a God?
+Is this God, a vengeful God?
+Is it a God who is okay with all the hate, spread in his name?
 Is there an angry man in the sky, ready to smite all who disobey?
-Is this man responsible for making man and then making the woman out of the man?
-Did this god know, he would be responsible for dooming woman to the fate of lesser-human being, for all of eternity?
-Does it even matter whether there is a God or not?
+Is this man responsible for making man, and then making the woman, from the man?
+Does it even matter, whether there is a God or not?

-Eastern Philosophy answers this question with a yes, there is a god.
-No, this god is not a man or a woman.
-God (AKA Tao) is a cosmic energy that is the beginning and the end every action has an opposite reaction.
-One needs to understand this and build up good Karma before they are able to transcend.
-Since the world is unpredictable, and everyone has to become whom they are meant to be, judgment is not necessary.
-If a person takes the wrong path, then the soul will be born again so that it will have another chance to do it right.
+According to some Eastern Philosophers, the question, of whether there is a god, is answered with a yes.
+Moreover, this god is not a man, or a woman.
+This God (AKA Tao), is a cosmic energy, which is the beginning, and the end.
+Every action, has an opposite reaction.
+One needs to understand this, and build up good Karma, before they are able to transcend.
+Since the world is unpredictable, and everyone has to become, what they are meant to be, judgment is not necessary.
+If a person takes the wrong path, then the soul will be born again, so that it will have another chance, to do it right.

 According to John Makransky (2005), “Gautama was viewed as someone who became perfectly transparent to the unconditioned reality, nirvana, So as fully to embody its qualities of unconditioned freedom, all-inclusive love, and penetrating insight to disclose the means for many others to realize them” (Para.
 2).
 This coupled with the quote from Gautama sums of Gautama’s ideas perfectly.

-Lao Tzu believed that humans cannot force change on the world if they try they will injure themselves in the process.
-He believed that the Tao is the natural order of things it yields the Chi which is the vital energy it is the beginning of everything.
-It gives rise to the opposite forces of yin and yang.
+Lao Tzu, believed humans should not, force change on the world.
+If they try, they will be injured, in the process.
+He affirmed, the Tao is the natural order of things.
+This energy, yields the Chi, which is the vital energy, it is the beginning of everything.
+It gives rise to the opposing forces of yin and yang.
 It is hidden and indescribable so one should not even try.
 He believed that gentleness brings victory without effort, and one can win over their enemy by retreating instead of attacking.
-His way of life encourages open mindedness, is simple, tranquil, unselfish, patient.
-One should sit back and watch the world unfold naturally (P.535-540).
+His way of life encourages open-mindedness, is simple, tranquil, unselfish, patient.
+One should sit back, and watch the world unfold, naturally (525-540).

-The major difference between what Confucius believed and what Chuang and Lao Tzu believed is about change.
-Confucius believed that one can change their path if they model themselves after great people from the past.
+The major difference between what Confucius believed, and what Chuang and Lao Tzu, believed is about change.
+Confucius believed, one could change their path, if they model themselves after great people, from the past.
 The quote that best describes Confucius’s philosophies is “A virtuous man wishing to establish himself seeks also to establish others, and wishing to enlighten himself, seeks also to enlighten others; just as nature is built on a principle of reciprocal cooperation rather than strife, so reciprocal cooperation must reign in human affairs” (Bruder & Moore, 2008, p.
 546).